 After a peaceful night in a small alpine resort you carry on riding through snow capped mountains and twisting your way past the picturesque Lake Idro to make your way down to the largest lake in Italy, Lake Garda, and to your hotel on the shore where we can enjoy a well deserved day off.

-Your day off in Lake Garda comes with options in and out of the saddle, there are planned rideouts if you’re still raring to go (including one tracing the steps of several James Bond car chases) or you can let someone else do the driving on the canals of Venice, a day trip to this beautiful city really immerses you in the Italian way of life.
-You can also spend the day island hopping on the boats around Lake Garda itself or take to the skies over the lake in the cable car where the views are truly spectacular.
+Your day off in Lake Garda comes with options in and out of the saddle, there are planned rideouts if you’re still raring to go (including one tracing the steps of several James Bond car chases) or you can also spend the day island hopping on the boats around Lake Garda itself or take to the skies over the lake in the cable car where the views are truly spectacular.

 You then say goodbye to the tranquillity of the Lake and head towards the world famous Stelvio pass, soaring to a height of 9045ft above sea level this dramatic mountain pass was voted as the best driving road in 2008 by Top Gear and still remains a biking bucket list for many.
 After the excitement of the Stelvio you head down into Switzerland to bed down before getting ready to ride the 5 greatest mountain passes the Swiss have to offer the next day!

 Get in touch with your inner James Bond not once but twice as we ride the Susten, Grimsel and Furka pass, immortalised by the car chase in Goldfinger, then tackle the 37 cobbled hairpins on the St Gotthard pass and reach dizzy heights on the Nufenen before relaxing at the hotel in the high Alps.
 From here you cross back into France riding sections of the Tour de France route, visit the memorial in Verdun and overnight in the Vosges mountains and then the forests of Belgium before journeying back to Calais.